-The PepTides are an eclectic community of musicians with a rainbow of faces that represent a snapshot of Canadian diversity: their gender-balanced, bilingual, multiracial lineup features members of Ukrainian, Mexican, Guyanese, Cree, Acadian, Armenian and Scottish descent.
-The band includes members of the LGBTQ+ community and straight allies.
+The PepTides are an eclectic community of musicians with a rainbow of faces that represent a snapshot of Canadian diversity: their gender-diverse, multilingual, multiracial lineup features members of Québécois, English, Ukrainian, Mexican, Guyanese, Acadian, Armenian and Scottish descent.
+The band is predominantly LGBTQ+ with some straight allies.

 The group is noted for its extravagant live performances featuring thick vocal harmonies, theatrical choreography and colourful visuals.
 The PepTides’ songs juxtapose upbeat music with lyrics that comment on far-reaching themes like love, hate, revenge, sex, religion, war—and getting ready for dates.

 The band’s 2019 release, Galápagos, Vol. I, is a salute to Kurt Vonnegut’s 1985 novel Galápagos.
 The ten-song album forms a soundtrack through the darkly hilarious story, which includes a global financial crisis, World War III, an ill-fated nature cruise, and a million years of evolution.